pins tacked to a wooden calendar board

 Cosmetic surgery is not always carried out for aesthetic reasons and may be recommended under medical advice because of psychological or physical conditions, for example, a breast reduction due to back problems or a breast enhancement which relates to reconstructive surgery after cancer treatment.
 Further, surgery related to gender reassignment will entitle the employee to sick leave under specific provisions of the Equality Act 2010.
 Any failure to permit sick leave in that scenario would therefore potentially leave you open to the risk of a discrimination claim.

 To help establish the reasons for the surgery, you may need to request medical information.
-Usually, if a procedure is medically recommended, it should be possible for the employee to provide confirmation from their doctor of matters such as the reason for the recommended operation, any consequences of it not being carried out, the operation date and the recovery period.
+Usually, if a procedure is medically recommended, an employee will provide confirmation from their doctor of matters such as the reason for the recommended operation, any consequences of it not being carried out, the operation date and the recovery period.
 If that can be provided, and employers are satisfied that the surgery has been medically recommended, it would be advisable to treat any such procedure as sick leave in the normal way.

 Are employees entitled to be paid for time off for cosmetic or elective surgeries?